Grilled Mango Pineapple Chicken That Will Blow Your Mind

 Preparation Steps

-- In a small bowl, whisk together soy sauce, orange juice, honey, olive oil, minced garlic, grated ginger, and red pepper flakes to create the marinade.
+- In a medium bowl, whisk together olive oil, soy sauce, honey, minced garlic, lime juice, cumin, smoked paprika, salt, and black pepper to create the marinade.

-- Place the chicken breasts in a large resealable bag or shallow dish.
-Pour half of the marinade over the chicken, ensuring it is well coated.
-Marinate in the refrigerator for at least 30 minutes, or up to 2 hours.
+- Place chicken breasts in a resealable plastic bag or shallow dish.
+Pour the marinade over the chicken, ensuring it's fully coated.
+Seal and refrigerate for at least 30 minutes, or up to 4 hours for deeper flavor.

-- Remove chicken from marinade and discard the marinade.
-Grill the chicken for about 6-8 minutes per side, or until cooked through and internal temperature reaches 165°F (74°C).
+- Remove chicken from the marinade and discard excess liquid.
+Grill chicken for 6–7 minutes per side, or until internal temperature reaches 165°F (74°C).